 “Our politics is broken,” Sobhani says in a television ad that began airing Thursday, according to Marylandjuice.com.
 “Career politicians, Democrats and Republicans just blame each other, and cater to special interests.
 The system’s corrupt, it’s failing us.”

 Sobhani told WBAL that he plans to secure funding for affordable housing in Baltimore, promote Maryland exports, expand medical research at Johns Hopkins and other Maryland schools and upgrade Maryland transportation infrastructure.
-In total he’s proposing to secure more than $5.5 billion for these projects, which he says can be completed largely with private funding.
+In total he’s proposing to secure more than $5.5 billion for these projects, which he says can be completely largely with private funding.